 This is probably the weaker of all the arguments, but it’s true, index investing is boring!
 If you’re the type that revels in digging in research, watching the markets, and investing when you think the time is right, then index investing is not for you.
 With index investing you set it and forget it making very few changes on an annual basis.

-As stated above, this post is meant to be the devils advocate to the popular index investing strategy.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+As stated above, this post is meant to be the devils advocate to the popular index investing strategy.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).